dsakuma/setup-python-project/README.md

 # Setup Python Project

-This is a basic structure for Python projects.
+This is my development setup for Python projects.
+It is constantly updated with new settings and tools.

 ## Creating a project based in this strucutre